frappe/erpnext/docs/docs.user.hr.expense_claim.md

 	"_label": "Expense Claim"
 }
 ---
-When Employee’s make expenses out of their pocket on behalf of the company, for example, if they take a customer out for lunch, they can make a request for reimbursement via the Expense Claim form.
+Expense Claim is made when Employee’s make expenses out of their pocket on behalf of the company.
+For example, if they take a customer out for lunch, they can make a request for reimbursement via the Expense Claim form.

 To make a new Expense Claim, go to: